 The mix of carbs, proteins, and fats you eat matters too.
 A good balance can help your body handle stress better.

 Protein is linked to healthier cortisol levels.
 Try to include lean protein at each meal.
-Good choices are chicken, fish, beans, or tofu.
+Good choices are chicken, fish, beans, or tofu, which can help reduce stress and anxiety.

 Complex carbs can help too.
 They keep your blood sugar steady.
 This may help control cortisol.
 Choose whole grains, fruits, and veggies.